CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #### This was serendipitously triggered by our CL colleague Diana remarks, together with Dazza's comments on his pics taken at the SALI LMSS presentation at ILTACON https://www.iltacon.org conference in Orlando, Florida on August 18th-22nd 2019.

-#### In addition to Dazza's pics comprehensively reflecting the SALI LMSS presentation at ILTACON, the main reference document we use here is the SALI Alliance's Draft Legal Matter Specification Standard (LMSS) 1.0, Rev 2 (June 2019), together with its associated SALI Alliance reference working materials- which alltogether cover the content of the presentation pics:
+#### In addition to Dazza's pics comprehensively reflecting the SALI LMSS presentation at ILTACON, the main reference document we use here is the SALI Alliance's Draft Legal Matter Specification Standard (LMSS) 1.0, Rev 2 (June 2019), together with its associated SALI Alliance reference working materials- which alltogether cover the content of the ILTACON presentation pics:

 #### https://salilegal.org/sali3/docs/SALI%20LMSS%201.0%20rev2c.pdf?1566567194
 #### Version Revision 2c - Last Update: 2019-06-08 - SALI Matter Specification Committee - Adam L. Stock
 #
-#### These reference materials are subject to © Copyright 2019 Standards Advancement for the Legal Industry Alliance - This SALI-LMSS work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
+#### These reference materials are subject to © Copyright 2019 Standards Advancement for the Legal Industry Alliance - This SALI LMSS work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
 #### See also: SALI Alliance Intellectual Property Rights Policy - Draft 07 June 2018: https://salilegal.org/sali3/docs/SALI%20IPR%20Policy%2007JUN18.pdf .
 #

-#### For the rest of the content that is our own remarks (below Part A):
+#### For our (non-Lawyer Chris) own comments in below Part A:

 **Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/**